pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

  syscall
 ```

-The file descriptors goes into RDI, the input/output buffer goes in RSI, the count in RDX and finally the syscall descriptor in RAX.
-Then we execute the `syscall` instruction.
+The file descriptor goes into RDI, the input/output buffer goes in RSI, the count in RDX and finally the syscall descriptor in RAX.
+Then we execute the `syscall` instruction (what was done with `int 0x80` in the past)

 The problem is that we need to use RDI, but we use it to hold the data pointer.
-We can easily solve it by pushing it to the stack and restoring it after we're done.
+We can easily solve this by pushing RDI to the stack and restoring it after we're done.

-To write a single byte to stdout, this is what we need: (`read` is similar, only the syscall descriptor -0x2000003- and the fd -0, stdout- change):
+To write a single byte to stdout, this is what we need: (`read` is similar, only the syscall descriptor -`0x2000003`- and the fd -`0, stdout`- change):

 ```
   pushq   %rdi              # save RDI